What We Believe at our Non-Denominational Church in Murfreesboro, TN

 Join us at Alinea

-Attend a service, get connected, and listen to a latest sermon.
+Attend a church service, get connected, and listen to a latest sermon.